 Talkie Releases 13B Vintage Language Model Trained on 1930s Texts

 According to the project's GitHub repository, the talkie project, developed by Alec Radford, Nick Levine, and David Duvenaud, provides a 13B language model trained on pre-1931 English text.
 The HuggingFace model card for talkie-1930-13b-base states the base model was trained on 260B tokens of pre-1931 English-language text and is available under an Apache-2.0 license.
 An instruction-tuned post-train, talkie-1930-13b-it, was produced using a dataset of instruction-response pairs extracted from pre-1931 reference works and, per the HuggingFace page, underwent reinforcement learning using online DPO with an LLM-as-a-judge.
 The project also publishes a talkie-web-13b-base model trained on modern web data to enable controlled comparisons, per the GitHub README.
-Editorial analysis: Researchers and practitioners can use these models to study temporal dataset shifts, historical style generation, and instruction-following behavior on non-modern corpora.
+Researchers and practitioners can use these models to study temporal dataset shifts, historical style generation, and instruction-following behavior on non-modern corpora.

 What happened